Plating Ultem (PEI)

 Why Use Ultem?

-Ultem can also be reinforced with glass or carbon, offering more options for plating.
+Ultem can also be reinforced with glass or carbon, offering more options that SAT can plate.
 Reinforced Ultem will increase the materials heat-resistance as well as its tensile strength and ductile properties.

 A Closer Look at Ultem